 The Argus, 14 April 1888, Birth of Michael Murray Wise Jnr and Death of Kate Wise are listed in this newspaper clipping.

-George and Carol Judkins sent four photos of the Wise graves, which are all in a long row at Avoca cemetery, which I have placed in that same order, also see below for the link to their website:
+George and Carol Judkins very kindly sent several photos of the Wise graves, four of which are all in a long row at Avoca cemetery.
+I have placed in that same order, also see below for the link to their website:

 Upon receiving the photos above I decided my next venture was to visit Avoca and see for myself the towns, visit the ADHS rooms in the Old Courthouse in the main street of Avoca and visit the Avoca Cemetery and Lamplough and Percydale townships.